-/a2k Align2048=1 Place under the [HDx] section
+/a2k Align2048=1

-Use this option to instruct Image for DOS to align copied partitions based on 2048 sectors.
+Use this option to instruct Image for Windows to align copied partitions based on 2048 sectors.

 If this option is enabled then you will normally want to enable the AlignEndHS (/ahs) option and disable the AlignOnEnd (/aoe:0) option.